wgpu4k/wgpu4k/README.md

 - JDK 22+
 - A recent version of Chrome or Firefox Nightly for web browser execution.
 Check compatibility [here][chart].

-## How to Run the demo projects from library sources
+## How to run the demo projects from library sources

 ```
 git clone https://github.com/wgpu4k/wgpu4k.git